Lemon Law in Pennsylvania

 Minor defects are generally not covered by the lemon law.
 Additionally, defects caused by abuse, misuse, neglect, or unauthorized modification are not covered by the lemon law.

 To assure that the Pennsylvania automobile lemon law works in your favor, begin maintaining detailed records the moment you start having problems with your car.
 These documents will serve as your star witnesses should you go to court.
 To prove you've been sold a lemon, have ready:

 - Sale or lease documents.

 - Maintenance records, including receipts for maintenance supplies.

 - Repair statements.

 - All documents pertaining to the flaw.

 If you have questions or concerns, call the Office of Attorney General's Bureau of Consumer Protection at (800) 441-2555.
-The attorney general's website also offers a summary of the Lemon Law.
+The General Assembly of the Commonwealth of Pennsylvania provides details of the lemon law.

 If you need legal advice, you should contact an attorney.